Mapdoth/Sudden-Clown/docs/README.md

 ## About the game

-This game was done in the first "CITM GameJam" and was prized with Best Art Award & Public's Favourite Award
+This game was done in the first "CITM Game Jam" and was prized with Best Art Award & Public's Favourite Award

 The game is about a clown killing old people in a nursing home.
 Nurses will be listening and seeking you.
 You'll need to cover in plants and bins or use a jack-in-the-box to avoid the nurses and kill all old people.